 5. The Dutch wear wooden shoes

 Wooden shoes date back to the Middle-ages when clogs were popular all over Europe.
-In the 15th century the clog was made out of one piece of wood.
+In the 15th century, the clog was made out of one piece of wood.
 The wooden shoes were strong and kept the feet dry while walking in the muddy streets and in marshy lands, like in Holland.
-Clog making is a real skill that’s still practised by professional clog makers in Holland.
+Clog making is a real skill that’s still practiced by professional clog makers in Holland.

 Nowadays, clogs and clog makers have become a tourist attraction and are mostly produced as a souvenir, but I can recommend you wearing your Dutch wooden shoes at home.

 It takes some getting used to (wear thick socks!) but then you have a pair of shoes that’ll last you a lifetime.